TheFrozenWatchers/LeagueDisplays/README.md

 Screensaver support depends on XScreensaver, and it is reasonably tested albeit still experimental.

-Setting the wallpaper of the lock screen setting is not supported yet but it is a planned feature for the near future.
+Setting the wallpaper of the lock screen is not supported yet but that is a planned feature for the future.

 Support status (tested with latest packages on Arch):